Last updated on December 30th, 2018

 1. Michigan is the only state in the U.S which consists of two peninsulas – the Lower (mainly an industrial area) and Upper Peninsulas (sparsely populated but mineral-rich).[1,5]

-2. The state has an estimated 65,000 inland lakes and ponds.
+2. Michigan has an estimated 65,000 inland lakes and ponds.
 This puts any person in the state within a distance of six miles from a natural water source.

-5. The state also has one of the world’s longest suspension bridges – the Mackinac Bridge.
+5. Michigan has one of the world’s longest suspension bridges – the Mackinac Bridge.
 It is five miles long and connects the Upper Peninsula to the other parts of the state.

 6. The first factory to assemble cars on a moving assembly line – the Highland Park Ford plant – is in Michigan.
 In 1978, it became a National Historic Landmark.
 This place was the second production facility for Henry Ford’s famous Model T. The famous Henry Ford Museum is also situated in the state.[3,4]